 Don't jump to conclusions, especially if the facts have been reported to you by a third party.
 Ask yourself if you have done something wrong or if it’s not just a simple misunderstanding?
 In short, take the time to calm down and analyze the situation before taking action.

-It's not about replacing the person who betrayed you, but simply about meeting new people so that you can move on more quickly.
+It's not about replacing the person who abused your trust, but simply about meeting new people so that you can move on more quickly.
 Happiness is learned, and little by little the disappointment and loneliness that invade you will fade away, giving way to the memory of a probably shaky relationship that ended because that's the way life goes...

-A betrayal has heavy consequences, it's a real trauma.
-Especially since this betrayal is often accompanied by a feeling of guilt because we imagine that we are responsible in one way or another.
+Any act of disloyalty has heavy consequences, it's a real trauma.
+Especially since this duplicity is often accompanied by a feeling of guilt because we imagine that we are responsible in one way or another.
 In cases of infidelity, psychologist Dennis Ortman calls it the "post-infidelity stress syndrome".
 These symptoms resemble those of post-traumatic stress disorder.

 If you seek help to regain your balance, you must at all costs prevent this event from leaving a permanent mark on your future relationships.

-Overcoming betrayal isn’t easy, but thanks to these 5 steps, you will no doubt be able to take back the reins of your life and finally achieve everything you deserve.
+Overcoming deception isn’t easy, but thanks to these 5 steps, you will no doubt be able to take back the reins of your life and finally achieve everything you deserve.

 If you've enjoyed this article, why not check out: